keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 Benzene is a molecule.

 - It took 40 years from the experimental isolation of benzene in a lab to solve its chemical structure.
+Remeber structural proposals were well before the discovery of the electron (Begat six aromatic electrons paper)
 - Kekulé
 Gravity's Rainbow qoute